AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 In order to run the program, you should provide the script's name and the results' file:
 ```
-python main_analysis.py FILE alpha
+python main_analysis.py FILE --alpha
 ```
-FILE should be an excel file (xlsx.), alpha is the wanted confidence level
+FILE should be an excel file (xlsx.),

+alpha is the wanted confidence level (optional, defult set to 0.05, as it is the most common)